yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 String data type
 ----------------

 In Yamcs the string data is represented as a java (unicode) String value.
-The encoding to/from the wire is performed using a string data encoding with one of the supported java charsets <https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html>`_ (UTF-8, ISO-8859-1, etc)
+The encoding to/from the wire is performed using a string data encoding with one of the supported `Java Charsets <https://docs.oracle.com/javase/8/docs/api/java/nio/charset/Charset.html>`_ (UTF-8, ISO-8859-1, etc)

 In addition to converting the bytes to unicode character, a typical problem in decoding telemetry is to know the boundary of the string inside the packet.
 To comply with XTCE Yamcs implements a "string in a buffer" approach:

 - conceptually the packet contains a buffer (or a box) where the string has to be extracted from or encoded into.
 - the buffer can be the same size with the string or larger than the string.
 If the buffer is larger than the string, it will be filled by Yamcs with 0 for commands or some filler which is ignored by Yamcs for telemetry.
 - if the buffer is larger than the string, the buffer size can be fixed or its size can be determined from the value of a parameter/argument.
 - inside the buffer:

    - the string can fill completely the buffer (so the size of the string is determined by the size of the buffer).
    - the size of the string can be encoded at the beginning of the buffer (in front of the string)
    - or the string can be terminated by a special character (or by the end of the buffer, whichever comes first).

 One case which is not supported by Yamcs (nor by XTCE) is a fixed size string inside a fixed size buffer with the string not filling completely the buffer.
 For this case you can limit the size of the buffer to the size of the string and define another parameter for the remaining of the buffer, or simply define an offset for the next container entry.

 The size of the buffer is in number of bytes - depending on the encoding used, a character of the string may be encoded on multiple bytes (for example UTF-8 encodes each character in one to four bytes).